Varchita-Beena/SSLHavenCorner/Sat2Scene.md

 > How model and m collborate
 >>Higher m are areas where the data is considered reliable and accurate, example points on a clear, flat building facade with consistent geometry and texture might have high confidence.

->> If model predicts the color accurately in these high-confidence areas, that's  good, and model is rewared by lower loss.
+>> If model predicts the scene accurately in these high-confidence areas, that's  good, and model is rewarded by lower loss.
 If the model makes a mistake in these areas, that's considered a signifiant error, and the model is penalized more heavily by higher loss to encourage it to correct this mistake.

 >> Lower m are the areas where the data is less reliable or more uncertain, say points near the edges, etc.

->> If mode predicts the color accurately in these low-confidence areas, that's stil good, but it's not as critical, so the model is not as hevaily rewarded.
+>> If mode predicts the scene accurately in these low-confidence areas, that's stil good, but it's not as critical, so the model is not as hevaily rewarded.
 If the model males a mistake in these low-confidence areas, it's not penalized as much because these areas are already considered less reliable.
 The model is encouraged to correct the error but with less urgency.

 > Summary
 >> High m: The model should pay close attention and strive to get these areas correct because they are reliable.

 >> Low m: The model should try to get these right but erros are less critical.

->>
+## Datasets used in the paper:
+> HoliCity Dataset:
+>> It is a large scale 3D dataset for urban scene, particualry in central London.
+The 3D point clouds in this datasets are typically obtained by lifting 2D pixel information from high-resolution satellite or aerial imagery into 3D space, using methods like stero matching, photogrammetry or using height maps.
+> OmniCity Dataset:
+>> This focuses on urban environments and includes satellite images along with corresponding 3D point clouds.

+## Point Clouds